 1. STUDENT

-Nar ne (Please print)
+Nam ne (Please print)

-Sch ool Grade
+Scho ool Grade

-agre nications system policy and administrative regulations and and that violating the provisions may result in suspension or
+agree ons system policy and administrative regulations and nat violating the provisions may result in suspension or

-Stu dent Signature Date
+Stud lent Signature Date

-2. SPONSORING PARENT OR GUA ARDIAN
+2. SPONSORING PARENT OR GUARD IAN

-cons havi they use, sideration for the privilege of using the Distring access to the public networks, I hereby reare affiliated from any and all claims and d tions system policy and administrative guidelines.
-In rict's electronic communications system, and in consideration for elease the District, its operators, and any institutions with which amages of any nature arising from my child's use of, inability to be type of damage identified in the District's policy and
+havin they a use, the ng access to the public networks, I hereby release are affiliated from any and all claims and damage ystem policy and administrative guidelines.
+In electronic communications system, and in consideration for the District, its operators, and any institutions with which es of any nature arising from my child's use of, inability to e of damage identified in the District's policy and

-☐ I give permission for my child to partici certify that the information contained or pate in the District's electronic communications system and a this form is correct
+I give permission for my child to participate i certify that the information contained on this n the District's electronic communications system and form is correct

-☐ I do not give permission for my child to participate in the District's electronic communications system.
+I do not give permission for my child to partic cipate in the District's electronic communications system.

-Sigi nature of parent or guardian
+Sign ature of parent or guardian

-Hor me Address
+Hom ne Address

-Hor ne phone number Date
+Hom ne phone number Date

-2022-2023 SCHOOL BUS RIDER FORM
+2023-2024 SCHOOL BUS RIDER FORM

-Parent's Signature

-Home Telephone

-Work Telephone

-contact parent or guardian

-PHONE #

-GradeSchool Bus#

-c

-MABANK I.S.D.
-USES VIDEO CAMERAS TO OBSERVE CONDUCT ON THEIR SCHOOL BUSES.
+Student's Name (Please Print) Parent's Signature Address (Please Print) Home Telephone Work Telephone Information in the case that we are not able to contact parent or guardian NAME PHONE # School GradeSchool Bus# MARANK IS D. USES VIDEO CAMERAS TO ORSEI RVE CONDUCT ON THEIR SCHOOL BUSES MABANK I.S.D.
+USES VIDEO CAMERAS TO OBSEI RVE CONDUCT ON THEIR SCHOOL BUSES.